 5 Things to Do with Leftover Garden Produce

 What do you do with all your garden vegetables that you are not able to eat right away?
-All your hard work through the spring and summer has paid off to bring you a bountiful crop … so don’t let it go to waist.
+All your hard work through the spring and summer has paid off to bring you a bountiful crop … so don’t let it go to waste.
 There are a lot of things you can do with your extra garden vegetables to make sure they are put to good use.
 Here are some ideas of what to do with your extra crops.

 Donate to Local Food Pantry